 Acute radiation dose usually refers to a large dose of radiation received in a short period of time.
 Chronic dose refers to the sum of small doses received repeatedly over long time periods, for example, 20 mrem (or millirem, which is 1-thousandth of a rem) (0.2 mSv) per week every week for several years.
 It is assumed for radiation protection purposes that any radiation dose, either acute or chronic, may cause delayed effects.
-However, only large acute doses cause early effects; chronic doses within the occupational dose limits do not cause early effects.
-Since the NRC limits do not permit large acute doses, concern with occupational radiation risk is primarily focused on controlling chronic exposure for which possible delayed effects, such as cancer, are of concern.
+However, only large acute doses cause early effects: chronic doses within the occupational dose limits do not cause early effects.
+Since the NRC limits do not cause early effects.
+Since the NRC limits do not permit large acute doses, concern with occupational radiation tisk is primarily focused on controlling chronic exposure for which possible delayed effects, such as cancer, are of concern.

 The difference between acute and chronic radiation exposure can be shown by using exposure to the sun's rays as an example.
 An intense exposure to the sun can result in painful burning, peeling, and growing of new skin.
 However, repeated short exposures provide time for the skin to be repaired between exposures.
-Whether exposure to the sun's rays is long term or spread over short periods, some of the injury may not be repaired and may eventually result in skin
+Waether exposure to the sun's rays is long term or spread over short periods, some of the injury may not be repaired and may eventually result in skin cancer.